-- Volunteers serve with the approval of the principal of La Paloma Academy.
-A volunteer's service may be terminated at any time by the principal with or without cause, with or without a statement of reasons, and/or with or without advanced notice. - La Paloma Academy will not use volunteers to replace paid school staff members.
-Volunteer service will be used to supplement the services provided by district employees. - School staff will not request or allow volunteers to supervise students in the absence of a teacher, provide the curriculum or the teaching plan, diagnose student needs or evaluate achievement, counsel or discipline students, or contact the parent/guardian regarding students' academic performance or conduct - Volunteers will not have access to student cumulative records. - No parent or volunteer is allowed to transport students in a private vehicle. - Parents and volunteers are expected to adhere to rules and instructions in the "Volunteer Guidelines" handout.
+- Volunteers serve with the approval of the Principal.
+A volunteer's service may be terminated at any time by the Principal with or without cause, with or without a statement of reasons, and/or with or without advanced notice. - Volunteer services supplement the services provided by school employees. - School staff will not request or allow volunteers to supervise students in the absence of a teacher, provide the curriculum or the teaching plan, diagnose student needs or evaluate achievement, counsel or discipline students, or contact the parent/guardian regarding students' academic performance or conduct. - Volunteers will not be allowed to provide services during student testing periods. - Volunteers will not have access to student records. - No parent or volunteer is allowed to transport students in a private vehicle. - Parents and volunteers are expected to adhere to rules and instructions in the "Volunteer Guidelines" handout.